Table of organization and equipment: Soviet Union and Russia

+The first iteration of the Red Army's tank divisions, as part of the Mechanised Corps which began to form in the late 1930s, were in 1940 organized under Shtat 010/10; their tank regiments under 010/16; and their mechanised regiments under 010/15.
+The Mechanised Corps Headquarters was organised in accordance with Shtat 010/20.
+The motorized divisions of the corps were organized by Shtat 05/70, Division Headquarters; Shtat 05/71, Motorized Rifle Regiment, Shtat 05/72 Artillery Regiment and Shtat 05/73, Tank Regiment.

 Soviet rifle divisions were often forced to operate at far below their authorised strengths.
 For example, in the middle of the fighting on the Eastern Front, on July 20, 1942, a report on the 284th Rifle Division lamented:

 In the division there are 3,172 military servicemen; a batch of replacements numbering 1,312 men has arrived and another 2,000... are expected, but in the division there are only a total of 1,921 rifles, 98 [semi-]automatic rifles and 202 PPSh submachine guns...
 There are 21 motorized vehicles in the division, but according to the shtat there should be 114.
 There are just 7 heavy machine guns, but according to the shtat 108 are necessary.
 47 light machine guns, but according to the shtat there should be 350.
 36 anti-tank rifles, but 277 according to the shtat.
 The division's separation from its supply base extends up to 100 kilometres and aggravates the supply [of] food.